 Minnie Royal Cherries

-Minnie Royal cherries are available late spring through summer.
+Minnie Royal cherries are available in the late spring.

 Minnie Royal cherries, botanically classified as Prunus avium, are an early-ripening variety belonging to the Rosaceae family.
 The modern, low-chill cultivar grows on large trees that can reach 3 to 4 meters in height and are favored by growers for the fruit’s sweet-tart flavor.
 Minnie Royal cherries are a versatile variety, grown in both warm and cool climates, and the trees are heavy producers, developing early-season fruits that are durable for export.
 The cultivar is also one of the first cherries to ripen in the late spring, and the fruits are consumed fresh or utilized in a wide array of cooked preparations.

 Minnie Royal cherries are a good source of potassium to balance fluid levels within the body and calcium to protect bones and teeth.
 The fruits are also a source of vitamin A to maintain healthy organ functioning, vitamin C to strengthen the immune system, and other antioxidants to reduce inflammation and guard the cells against free radical damage.